IshaanAdarsh/Notes/Fundamental Analysis/Fun_Analysis_notes.md

 <img width="522" alt="EPS" src="https://github.com/IshaanAdarsh/TIL/assets/100434702/13da677a-9ee4-4cde-8ee3-4b81297ef36d">

 ## Introduction to Balance Sheet:
-A Balance Sheet is an overview of what the comapny owns(left) and what a company owes(right) at a point in time.
+- A Balance Sheet is an overview of what the comapny owns(left) and what a company owes(right) at a point in time.
+The balance sheet gives us information about the assets, liabilities, and shareholder equity.
+- The balance sheet is prepared on a flow basis, meaning, it has financial information about the company right from the time it was incorporated.
+It discusses how the company has evolved financially over the years.

 ### Balance Sheet Categories: